marceloacosta/summarizer/README.md

 python app.py sample.txt
 </pre>

-The summary will be saved in a file named summary of {text}.txt.
+The summary will be saved in a file named final_output[timestamp].txt.

 ## Code Structure
 read_txt(file_path): Reads and returns the content of a text file.